cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 # Join the Cosmos Hub Mainnet

+The current Cosmos Hub mainnet, `cosmoshub-4`, has been performing in place store migration upgrades as of the [Delta Upgrade](https://github.com/cosmos/gaia/blob/main/docs/migration/cosmoshub-4-delta-upgrade.md) July 2021.
+The most recent upgrade was [Vega](https://github.com/cosmos/gaia/blob/main/docs/migration/cosmoshub-4-vega-upgrade.md) December 2021.
+This type of upgrade preserves the same chain-id but state before the upgrade height is only accessible by corresponding versions of the binary (ie. queries of state between height `6910000` and `8695000` should use `gaia v5.0.x` (Delta) but after `86950000` should use `gaia v6.0.x` (Vega) to guarantee correctly encoded responses).
+Visit the [migration section](https://github.com/cosmos/gaia/tree/main/docs/migration) of the Hub's docs for more information on previous chain migrations.

-The current Cosmos Hub mainnet`cosmoshub-4`is operating after its most recent [Vega upgrade `V6.0.0`](https://github.com/cosmos/gaia/releases/tag/v6.0.0).
-This guide includes full instructions for joining the mainnet either as an archive/full node or a pruned node.
+**This guide includes full instructions for joining the mainnet either as an archive/full node or a pruned node.**

 <!-- TODO: Link Future Quick Start Guide -->
 For instructions to boostrap a node via Quicksync or State Sync, see the [Quickstart Guide](https://github.com/cosmos/mainnet/blob/306363b874e5dea91d3305788f2d864713aa10e0/README.md)